Hulk-Dexteen/Hulk-Dexteen/README.md

 - n8n Workflow Automation
 - JavaScript
 - REST APIs
-- AI Automation
+- AI & Automation
 - Google Sheets Automation
 - Google Drive & Gmail Integration
-- Webhooks
+- Web Development
 - Business Process Automation
+- Computer Networks

-## 🌱 Currently Building
+## 🌱 What I'm Learning

-I'm continuing to develop practical automation projects involving:
+I'm continuing to develop my computing skills by exploring:

 - AI-powered business workflows
-- Invoice and payment automation
-- WhatsApp and email notifications
+- APIs and system integrations
+- Web development
 - Data collection and processing
+- Automation of real-world tasks

-## 🎯 What I'm Working Towards
+## 🎯 My Goal

-My goal is to build automation systems that solve real business problems and demonstrate how AI and workflow automation can improve everyday business operations.
+I hope to continue improving my programming and problem-solving skills, take on more challenging computing projects and learn how software, AI and automation can be used to create useful solutions.

+## 📚 Acknowledgements

+My projects are my own work.
+Where I use third-party libraries, APIs, tutorials, documentation and AI tools such as ChatGPT for learning, debugging or development assistance, these are acknowledged in the relevant project's README.

 ---